From Financial Vulnerability to Empowerment: My Journey

 • limited emergency savings

-The lesson is clear: financial hardship can affect anyone — regardless of income or status.
+The lesson is clear: Financial Vulnerability can affect anyone — regardless of income or status.

 Why Financial Hardship Isn’t Just About Job Loss?